 Until I encountered the Jan Karski bench in Warsaw, I had not heard of him.
 Born in Łódź in 1914, he was an officer in the Polish army.
 His regiment was captured by the Red Army in 1939, and he was turned over to the Germans as a person born in what was by then the Third Reich.
 In November he escaped during transport to a POW camp and made his way to Warsaw, where he joined the resistance movement.

 Starting in 1940, Karski made a number of secret courier missions from the Polish underground the the Polish Government in Exile, first in Paris and later in London.
 On one of those missions he was captured and severely tortured.
-He was eventually smuggled out of the hospital and returned to Warsaw to continue his work for the resistance.
+With assistance he escaped from the hospital and returned to Warsaw to continue his work for the resistance.

 In 1942 Karski embarked on a secret mission to London to bring evidence of Nazi atrocities to the Polish prime minister and other western officials.
 To gather evidence, he was twice smuggled into the Warsaw ghetto.
 He later wrote about what he experienced: